Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

 \end{theorem}

-Theorem \ref{decay3} shows that monotonicity, symmetry, recursivity, and additivity, completely tie down that a centrality measure must be the discounted sum of successive elements of the nodal statistic.
-As a corollary, all centrality measures which can be expressed as discounted sums of some nodal statistic can be characterized by the three axioms of monotonicity, symmetry, recursivity and additivity.
+Theorem \ref{decay3} shows that monotonicity, anonymity, recursivity, and additivity, completely tie down that a centrality measure must be the discounted sum of successive elements of some nodal statistic.
+Conversely, all centrality measures which can be expressed as discounted sums of some nodal statistic can be characterized by the axioms of monotonicity, anonymity, recursivity and additivity.

-It is important to emphasize that additivity and recursivity are strong conditions, and completely tie down the manner in which nodal statistics are processed to be simple additively separable and linear forms.
+It is important to emphasize that additivity and recursivity tie down the manner in which nodal statistics are processed to be via an additively separable and linear form.
 We are not judging these axioms as being either appealing or unappealing, but instead pointing out that they have been implicitly assumed when people have defined each of the standard centrality measures.

-\begin{corollary} Consider a centrality measure $c$ that is representable relative to a symmetric nodal statistic by a monotone $\mathcal{C}:\Re^L\rightarrow \Re$ (Lemma \ref{psi}) that is is recursive and additive. \begin{itemize} \item If the nodal statistic is the degree statistic, $d$, then the centrality measure is degree centrality.

-\item If the nodal statistic is the neighborhood statistic, $n_i$, then the centrality measure is decay centrality.

-\item If the nodal statistic is the (infinite) walk statistic, $ w_{i}$, then the centrality measure is Katz-Bonacich centrality.

-\item If the nodal statistic is the walk statistic, $\left( w_{i}^{\ell}\right) _{\ell\leq L}$, restricted to the first $L<\infty$ elements, then the centrality measure is diffusion centrality (which is proportional to degree centrality if $L=1$).

-\item If the nodal statistic is the intermediary statistic, $ I_{i}$, then the centrality measure is betweenness centrality.